emberjs/rfcs/text/0000-bind-helper.md

 ## Drawbacks

-Since this recommended design sets the `this` context to `null` using `function.prototype.bind` this could be confusing to junior developers if the function was not already bound (using something like an `@bound` decorator, JS binding, arrow functions, or the `bind` helper earlier in the stack).
+Since this recommended design sets the `this` context to `null` using `function.prototype.bind` this could be confusing to junior developers if the function was not already bound (using something like the `@action` decorator or an `@autobind` decorator, JS binding, arrow functions, or the `bind` helper earlier in the stack).

 ## Alternatives